How could a thinking person not ask questions?

 The insights into the Temple's structure and history you will find in "Mikdash" should help answer those questions, or at least get you started on your own course of study.

 The "Print-on-Demand" (POD) publishing process now allows us to print, bind and ship very small numbers of books - even one at a time.
-This means that we can offer competitive prices on newer titles whose market doesn't justify a full, traditional print run, and on older, out of print classics.
+This means that we can offer competitive prices on newer titles whose market doesn't justify a full, traditional print run.

 Take a look at what we've got.